OshsheyBright/TEALS/README.md

 1. How to use git
 2. How to use markdown for READMEs and the WiKi
 3. How to use HTML/CSS in.
 Jekyll for pages
+We can aslo make bulleted Lists!
+A few languages that we can discuss:
+- C/C++
+-  Fortran
+-  **Python**
+-  Julia